MENTAL HEALTH

 How does the physical environment at home, work, and your city impact your mental state?

-Are mold, pests, unwanted noise, or decay in your home?
+Are mold, pests, unwanted noise, or clutter in your home?

 Toxic environments precipitate unhealthy mood states.